-Meteosat Third Generation (MTG) will see the launch of four new satellites from 2018.
+Meteosat Third Generation (MTG) will see the launch of six new satellites from 2019.

 The MTG programme should guarantee access to space-acquired meteorological data until at least the late 2030s.